AdobeDocs/campaign-standard.en/help/designing/using/converting-emails-from-legacy-editor.md

 ![](assets/html-dce-view-mail.png)

-To identify which element is which section of the HTML, you can select it and see breadcrumbs.
+To identify which element is which section of the HTML, you can select it.

 ![](assets/HTML-DCE-view.png)

 ### Create the email template and its structure

-1. Drag and drop structure components reflecting the layout of our email.
+1. Drag and drop **[!UICONTROL Structure Components]**  reflecting the layout of our email.

 We need to create 11 structure components.